mskcc/vcf2maf/README.md

 To download properly versioned releases, [click here](https://github.com/ckandoth/vcf2maf/releases) for a list.

 If you don't have [VEP](http://useast.ensembl.org/info/docs/tools/vep/index.html) or [snpEff](http://snpeff.sourceforge.net/) installed, see the sections below.
 VEP is preferred for it's CLIA-compliant [HGVS formats](http://www.hgvs.org/mutnomen/recs.html), and is used by default.
-So after installing VEP, you can test the script on the provided `test.vcf`:
+So after installing VEP, you can test the script like so:

+    perl vcf2maf.pl --input-vcf data/test.vcf --output-maf data/test.maf

+If you'd rather use snpEff, which runs much faster than VEP, there's an option for that, but make sure you ran snpEff with the `-sequenceOntolgy` option:

+    perl vcf2maf.pl --input-vcf data/test.vcf --output-maf data/test.snpeff.maf --use-snpeff

+If you already have a VCF annotated with either VEP or snpEff, you can use those directly:

+    perl vcf2maf.pl --input-vep data/test.vep.vcf --output-maf data/test.maf
+    perl vcf2maf.pl --input-snpeff data/test.snpeff.vcf --output-maf data/test.maf

+To fill columns 16 and 17 of the output MAF with tumor/normal sample IDs, and to parse out genotypes and allele counts from the corresponding tumor/normal genotype columns in the VCF:

+    perl vcf2maf.pl --input-vcf data/test.vcf --output-maf data/test.maf --tumor-id WD1309 --normal-id NB1308

+VCFs from variant callers like [VarScan](http://varscan.sourceforge.net/somatic-calling.html#somatic-output) use hardcoded sample IDs TUMOR/NORMAL in the genotype columns of the VCF.
+To have this script correctly parse the correct genotype columns, while still printing the proper IDs in the output MAF:

-    perl vcf2maf.pl --input-vcf test.vcf --output-maf test.maf
+    perl vcf2maf.pl --input-vcf data/test.vcf --output-maf data/test.maf --tumor-id WD1309 --normal-id NB1308 --vcf-tumor-id TUMOR --vcf-normal-id NORMAL

 If you have VEP in a different folder like `/opt/vep`, and cached in `/srv/vep`, then point the script there:

-    perl vcf2maf.pl --input-vcf test.vcf --output-maf test.maf --vep-path /opt/vep --vep-data /srv/vep
+    perl vcf2maf.pl --input-vcf data/test.vcf --output-maf data/test.maf --vep-path /opt/vep --vep-data /srv/vep

-If you'd rather use snpEff, which runs much faster than VEP, there's an option for that:

-    perl vcf2maf.pl --input-vcf test.vcf --output-maf test.snpeff.maf --use-snpeff

-If you already have a VCF annotated with either VEP or snpEff, you can use those directly:

-    perl vcf2maf.pl --input-vep test.vep.vcf --output-maf test.maf
-    perl vcf2maf.pl --input-snpeff test.snpeff.vcf --output-maf test.maf

 Install VEP
 -----------